 Social networking plays a huge role among netizens, especially the younger generation.
 Chinese social media not only serves as a way to communicate online, but also as one of the main sources of news and entertainment, shopping advisors, dating channels, and e-payments.

 Social media as a channel wins more trust over the consumers.
-Consumers believe more on the message they directly communicate on social media, whether via WeChat, Weibo or Little Red Book posts.
+Consumers believe more in the message they directly communicate on social media, whether via WeChat, Weibo, or Little Red Book posts.

 People get a more solid connection to the brand via social media and at the same time brands can reach Chinese consumers and interact with them.
 As a matter of fact, companies should develop a good digital marketing strategy on these platforms.